starfishneuroscience/splot/README.md

 and then to run it, run `splot` at the command line.

 ## Possible future directions:
-- Packaging/installation:
-  - make splot into a pip-installable package with a command-line hook to run the gui.
 - UI:
     - allow disabling of certain streams for plotting
     - filters and averaging of signals